Cones of divisors on $\mathbb{P}^3$ blown up at eight very general points: Introduction

 \subsection{Cone conjecture on Calabi-Yau pairs}

 Totaro introduced a generalisation of the cone conjecture to klt Calabi-Yau pairs (see \cite{Tot08}) and verified the conjecture in dimension two (see \cite{Tot10}).
-Moreover, using the example of $\pr^2$ blown up at nine very general points, Totaro showed that the conjecture is in general not true for log canonical Calabi-Yau pairs.
-However, using a different group action on the nef effective cone, Li verified in \cite{Li22} a variant of the cone conjecture on the nef effective cone for a class of log canonical Calabi-Yau surface pairs.
+Moreover, using the example of $\pr^2$ blown up at nine very general points (see \cite{Nag60}), Totaro showed that the conjecture is in general not true for log canonical Calabi-Yau pairs.
+However, using a different group action on the effective nef cone, Li verified in \cite{Li25} a variant of the cone conjecture on the effective nef cone for a class of log canonical Calabi-Yau surface pairs.

-When $X$ has a semi-ample anticanonical class, one can relate the description of the nef and the movable cones of $X$ to the cone conjecture for klt Calabi-Yau pairs: since $-K_X$ is semi-ample, choosing $m$ large enough so that $-mK_X$ is basepoint-free, a general divisor $D\in|{-}mK_X|$ is smooth.
+When $X$ has a semiample anticanonical class, one can relate the description of the effective nef and the effective movable cones of $X$ to the cone conjecture for klt Calabi-Yau pairs: since $-K_X$ is semiample, choosing $m$ large enough so that $-mK_X$ is base-point-free, a general divisor $D\in|{-}mK_X|$ is smooth.
 Thus putting $\Delta=\frac{1}{m}D$, the pair $(X,\Delta)$ is a klt Calabi-Yau pair.
-For many examples of threefolds with semi-ample anticanonical class, the cone conjecture for klt Calabi-Yau pairs has been verified; see \cite{Ps12,PS15} and \cite{CPS14,CPS19}.
+For many examples of threefolds with semiample anticanonical class, the cone conjecture for klt Calabi-Yau pairs has been verified; see \cite{Ps12,PS15} and \cite{CPS14,CPS19}.

-Now let $X$ be $\pr^3$ blown up at eight very general points.
-Then $-K_X$ is nef, not semi-ample and choosing a general divisor $\Delta\in |{-}K_X|$, the pair $(X,\Delta)$ is a log canonical Calabi-Yau pair.
-Theorem \ref{main:nef} shows that the pair $(X,\Delta)$ verifies the statement of the cone conjecture on the nef cone.
-For the movable cone, one major difficulty is to describe the pseudo-automorphisms of $X$.
-We remark that the pseudo-automorphism group of the blowup of $\pr^3$ at very general points is not well understood; see \cite[Remark 1]{Dol11} and \cite[Section 8]{BH15}.
-Our strategy to overcome this problem is to study the cone conjecture with respect to a different subgroup of $\GL\big( N^1(X)\big)$ preserving $\MovE(X)$, which is related to the geometry of $X$.
-In this sense, Theorem \ref{main:mov} can be seen as a variant of the cone conjecture for the effective movable cone.
+Now let $X $ be the blowup of $\pr^3$ at eight very general points.
+Then $-K_X$ is nef and \textbf{not} semiample, as shown in \cite{LesOtt16}.
+Choosing a general divisor $\Delta\in |{-}K_X|$, the pair $(X,\Delta)$ is a log canonical Calabi-Yau pair.
+To verify the cone conjecture for the effective movable cone $\MovE(X)$, one major difficulty is to determine the pseudo-automorphisms of $X$.
+Our strategy to overcome this problem is to describe this cone with respect to a different subgroup of $\GL\big( N^1(X)\big)$ preserving $\MovE(X)$, which is related to the geometry of $X$. \begin{thm} Let $X$ and ${\cal W}$ be as in Theorem \ref{main:eff}.
+Then \begin{enumerate}[leftmargin=*] \item We have $\MovE(X)=\MovP(X) =\MovC(X)$. \item The cone $\MovE(X) $ is not rational polyhedral, but there exists a rational polyhedral cone which is a fundamental domain for the action of ${\cal W}$ on $\MovE(X) $. \end{enumerate} \end{thm} As a crucial step to prove Theorem \ref{main:mov}, we construct an explicit rational polyhedral cone $\Pi$ (see Definition \ref{def:conePi}) whose orbit covers the interior of the movable cone $\MovC(X)$, that is